CME Activity Planning Guide

 *Sections 5-12 (pages 3 & 4) of our CME Credit Application & Activity Summary walk you the process of designing the educational curriculum for your CME activity.

 Physician education is the sole purpose for your CME activity, so you want to make sure your educational curriculum addresses the learning objectives you have identified for your target audience.
 The process of selecting educational topics, formats, and content providers for a CME activity is often best when it is a collaborative effort that includes everyone who can provide insight about topics that support your learning objectives, the educational formats that are most appropriate for your topics & audience, and/or sources for educational content on your topics.
-Choose educational topics that support the specific learning objectives you have identified for your target audience.
+Choose educational topics and areas of interest that support the specific learning objectives you have identified for your target audience.
 Choose educational formats that will best engage your target audience and facilitate their learning.
 What educational formats will keep them awake and make learning memorable?
 Choose providers of educational content with expertise on the topics & educational formats you have chosen.
 Refer back to your Learning Objectives: Coordinate with your providers of educational content to ensure that the content they prepare remains focused on the learning objectives you identified.
 Commercial Independence: The following aspects of your CME activity must be free from control of a commercial interest: a) identification of educational needs, b) determination of learning objectives, c) selection and presentation of content, d) selection of all persons and organizations that will be in a position to control the content of the CME, e) selection of the educational formats and methods, and f) evaluation of the activity.
-Written Contracts: Having written contracts with all providers of educational content for your CME activity can be beneficial because it ensures that roles are defined and it contractually obligates third parties to their responsibilities.
+Agreements with Speakers: Agreements with speakers for CME activities are most often verbal (informal & non-binding), but having written contracts with all providers of educational content for your CME activity can be beneficial because it ensures that roles are clearly defined and it contractually obligates third parties to their responsibilities.
 Honoraria: Speakers can be paid an honorarium and reimbursed for travel expenses for giving a presentation at your CME activity, but these expenses may not be paid directly from a commercial interest.

 Step 5) Plan the Agenda for your CME Activity

 When determining the best dates & times for your CME activity, consider the availability of your target audience and educational content providers.
 Also consider specific variables that could affect the availability of your target audience.
 For example, you wouldn't want to schedule your CME activity on the same day as an annual national conference that everyone in your target audience attends.
-Account for social events and breaks between educational sessions in your agenda.
-Commercial breaks are prohibited.
+The agenda you provide with your CME Credit Application should include breaks between educational sessions, related social events, and all other activities you expect your attendees to engage in.
+Commercial breaks are prohibited in the educational space.

 Step 6) Have all Planners & Speakers complete a Commercial Independence form